 Bringing in the state: The politics of wage regulation and low-wage employment

-This project analyses the policies that states use to deal with low-wage employment.
-In particular, it seeks to explain why states differ in the tools they use to address low-wage employment.
+This project analyses state policies to deal with low-wage employment.
+In particular, it seeks to explain why states differ in the tools they use to regulate low pay.

 Working for very low wages has become more common in many developed countries.
-States have various tools to address this situation.
+States have three main tools to address this situation.
 They can introduce minimum wages by law, they can pay public benefits to top up low wages, or they can try to strengthen the collective bargaining between trade unions and employers.
-This project will compare to what extent developed countries use these tools.
-It will then seek to explain why, for example, some countries, such as France, have a very high legal minimum wage whereas others, such as the United Kingdom, pay relatively large public benefits to low-wage workers.
-At the same time, the project develops a new, general understanding of how states influence wage setting and the wage distribution.
+This project compares to what extent developed countries use these tools and how they combine them.
+Further, we seek to explain the policy differences between countries and analyse the politics behind regulation of low wages.
+In doing so, the project develops a new understanding of how states influence wage-setting and the wage distribution.

-This project is led by Georg Picot and funded by the FRIHUMSAM Young Research Talents scheme of the Norwegian Council of Research.
-It started in December 2018.
+The project is led by Georg Picot and funded by the FRIHUMSAM Young Research Talents scheme of the Research Council of Norway.
+It started in December 2018